Myplestory/ShopifyVariantScraper/README.md

 >Create new application, and create a bot for the app

+>Open script with text editor

->Reset Token, and paste new one into .env file
+>Reset Token, and paste fresh token into TOKEN within the quotes, then save as .py file

 >Enable all Privileged Gateway Intents